 “We just returned from our summer holiday in the south of Italy, on the Amalfi coast, to rainy Copenhagen.
 We travel a lot, and when on holiday we prefer to go to where Enrico was born in Italy.
 Both at home in Denmark and when travelling for business or pleasure, we observe our environment continuously and collect ideas to inspire our work.
 It's a wonderful way to work – and doesn't even feel like work.

-At the moment we have numerous projects on our desk, due to be published at the 2020 Milan fair.
+At the moment we have numerous projects on our desk.
 Our customers include companies with which we've been working in recent years and have a good, warm relationship.
 We're also working on a few new interesting projects, but cannot talk about them yet.
 But it's going to be something unexpected!”

 “We observe our environment continuously and collect ideas to inspire our work.”